Analysis | Why London’s ULEZ Emissions Charge Became a Political Football

-When the UK’s governing Conservative Party surprisingly held on to former Prime Minister Boris Johnson’s parliamentary seat of Uxbridge and South Ruislip in a special election, one issue took the blame: the plan by London’s Labour mayor, Sadiq Khan, to expand punitive pollution charges on drivers to the capital’s outer boroughs.
-The expansion of the Ultra Low Emission Zone, or ULEZ, is due to take effect next month, but its successful weaponization by the Conservatives in Uxbridge highlights the challenge of fixing environmental problems during a cost-of-living crisis.
+When the UK’s governing Conservative Party managed against the odds to hold onto former Prime Minister Boris Johnson’s parliamentary seat in a special election this month, one issue stood out: the plan by London’s Labour mayor, Sadiq Khan, to expand punitive pollution charges on drivers to the capital’s outer boroughs.
+The expansion of the Ultra Low Emission Zone, or ULEZ, is due to take effect in late August, after a ULEZ court decision on Friday found the plan lawful.
+But its successful weaponization by the Conservatives in the Uxbridge vote highlights the challenge of fixing environmental problems during a cost-of-living crisis.

 1. What is the ULEZ?